Commercial Property Insurance Overview

 Brands and Labels: An endorsement that permits the insured, when the insurer takes damaged merchandise as salvage, to stamp the word “salvage” on the merchandise or to remove its brands or labels before sale to mitigate the possibility of injury to the insured’s business reputation resulting from the sale of salvaged goods by the insurer.

-Earthquake and Volcanic Eruption Coverage: Both endorsements extend coverage to property from earthquake and volcanic eruption.
+Earthquake and Volcanic Eruption Coverage: Both endorsements extend coverage to property damage from earthquake and volcanic eruption.

-Coverage for Unattached Signs: Most commercial property policies do not cover or provide limited coverage on signs not attached to the insured structure.
+Coverage for Unattached Signs: Most commercial property policies do not cover or provide limited coverage for signs not attached to the insured structure.
 Coverage may be added by endorsement or may be purchased on a separate Inland Marine insurance contract.
-The Signs Coverage Form normally covers neon, fluorescent, automatic, or mechanical signs.
+The Signs Coverage Form normally covers neon, fluorescent, electronic or mechanical signs.

-Utility Services Endorsement: Endorsements are available to provide coverage (some very limited) for losses due to the interruption of power, even if the interruption occurs away from the insured premises.
+Utility Services Endorsement: These provide coverage for losses due to the interruption of power, even if the interruption occurs away from the insured premises.
 In most cases, the cause of the power interruption must be covered by the policy and there is normally a waiting period.

-Newly Acquired Locations: Automatically extends coverage, to property at premises newly acquired during the policy period for a certain number of days, during which the policyholder must inform the insurer of the acquisition.
-Often this coverage is limited to a specified amount and for a specific number of days, is an additional amount of insurance above the limit shown on the declarations page, and is not subject to the coinsurance provision.
+Newly Acquired Locations: Automatically extends coverage to properties acquired during the policy period.
+The policyholder must inform the insurer of the acquisition.
+Often this coverage is limited to a specified amount and for a specific number of days.

-Business Income Insuring Agreement: Insurance that covers the reduction in an organization's income when operations are interrupted by damage to property caused by a covered peril.
+Business Income Insurance covers a reduction in income for a specified period when operations are interrupted by damage to property caused by a covered peril.

-Alterations and New Buildings: In most cases, business income losses result from the interruption of operations that are already underway.
-However, the form also provides coverage for the loss of income resulting from a delay in starting operations if the delay results from damage at the described premises by a covered cause of loss to any of the following:
+- Alterations and New Buildings form typically provides coverage for business income losses resulting from a delay in starting operations if the delay results from damage at the described premises by a covered cause of loss to any of the following:

 - New buildings or structures, either completed or under construction